vivekindiya/recommendation-engine/README.md

 print(get_recommendations('Silence of the Lambs, The (1991)', movie_ratings_pivot, 5))

 Then above method will return top 5 realted movies which was generated using Pearson correlation coefficient.

+# Make sure you install python 3.x and scikit learn package